lorenzo-rovigatti/oxDNA/examples/METADYNAMICS/README.md

 Once launched, the script runs a certain number of metadynamics simulations that can be controlled by the `--Niter` switch and defaults to 10000.
 After each metadynamics iteration the current bias is saved to the `bias` folder by using [`pickle.dump`](https://docs.python.org/3/library/pickle.html#pickle.dump) and therefore can be loaded back as a `numpy` array with [`pickle.load`](https://docs.python.org/3/library/pickle.html#pickle.load).

-For CUDA runs the interface launches the processes without any indication about the device that should be used.
-As a result, if GPUs are not set to run in compute mode "EXCLUSIVE_PROCESS", all the walkers will be run on the same GPU, thus sensibly slowing down the simulation.
-This will be improved upon in next versions.
+When used on CUDA-powered simulations, by default the interface launches the processes without any indication about the device that should be used, and in fact will honour the `CUDA_device` key if found in the base input file.
+Therefore, if GPUs are not set to run in compute mode "EXCLUSIVE_PROCESS", all the walkers will use the same GPU (the one specified by `CUDA_device` or, if this is not present in the base input file, the first available GPU).
+The `--use_sequential_GPUs` switch can be used to tell each walker to run on a distinct GPU: walker 0 will run on device 0, walker 1 on device 1, *etc.*

 ## Supported collective variables